 Without a doubt, this is the focal point of the museum district that runs along Wilshire Boulevard.
 Chris Burden's Urban Light sculpture, composed of more than 220 restored cast-iron antique street lamps, elegantly marks the location.
 Inside you'll find one of the country's most comprehensive art collections, with more than 120,000 objects dating from ancient times to the present.
-Since opening in 1965, the museum now includes numerous buildings that cover more than 20 acres.
+The museum, which opened in 1965, now includes numerous buildings that cover more than 20 acres.

-Works from the museum's rotating permanent collection include Latin American artists such as Diego Rivera and Frida Kahlo, prominent Southern California artists, collections of Islamic and European art, and paintings by Henri Matisse, Rene Magritte, Paul Klee, and Wassily Kandinsky.
-There's also a solid collection of art representing the ancient civilizations of Egypt, the Near East, Greece, and Rome, plus a vast costume and textiles collection dating back to the 16th century.
+The permanent collection's strengths include works by prominent Southern California artists; Latin American artists such as Diego Rivera and Frida Kahlo; Islamic and European art; paintings by Henri Matisse, Rene Magritte, Paul Klee, and Wassily Kandinsky; art representing the ancient civilizations of Egypt, the Near East, Greece, and Rome; and costumes and textiles dating back to the 16th century.

-LACMA's other spaces include the Ahmanson Building, which features Art of the Pacific, European, Middle Eastern, South and Southeast Asian collections; the Robert Gore Rifkind Center for German Expressionist Studies; the Art of the Americas Building; the Pavilion for Japanese Art, featuring scrolls, screens, drawings, paintings, textiles, and decorative arts from Japan; the Bing Center, a research library, resource center, and theater; and the Boone's Children's Gallery, located in the Hammer Building, where story time and art lessons are just some of the activities offered.
-The museum organizes wows visitors with special exhibitions and hosted major traveling shows, including the recent, vast Stanley Kubrick exhibit and the visually stunning James Turrell rrospective.
-Look for additional special programming as LACMA celebrates its 50th birthday in 2015.
+LACMA's other spaces include the Ahmanson Building, a showcase for Art of the Pacific, European, Middle Eastern, South and Southeast Asian collections; the Robert Gore Rifkind Center for German Expressionist Studies; the Art of the Americas Building; the Pavilion for Japanese Art, featuring scrolls, screens, drawings, paintings, textiles, and decorative arts from Japan; the Bing Center, a research library, resource center, and theater; and the Boone's Children's Gallery, located in the Hammer Building, where story time and art lessons are among the activities offered.

-Temporary exhibits sometimes require tickets purchased in advance, so check the calendar ahead of time.
+Temporary exhibits sometimes require tickets purchased in advance.